ansuman13/gpt-voice-chat/README.md

 Hey GPT!

+ChatGPT Models used:
+- Whisper: for speech recognization, used in `recorder.py`

 I'm currently working on an ongoing project to develop my own voice-activated device, similar to Google Home or Alexa.

 At the moment, it can identify a specific wake-up phrase, like "Hey GPT!", and then respond to voice commands.
 The speech recognition is performed locally using OpenAI Whisper.
 Once a command is detected, it's sent to the ChatGPT API for processing, and the response is generated using the OpenAI Text-to-Speech API.